Shorter College (Arkansas)

 Shorter College is a private, historically black, liberal arts junior college in North Little Rock, Arkansas.
-It is the only private historically black junior college in the United States.
+It is one of the few private historically black junior college in the United States.
 Shorter College was founded in 1886 as Bethel University by the Twelfth Episcopal District of the African Methodist Episcopal (A.M.E.)
 Church.
 The college is accredited by the Transnational Association of Christian Colleges and Schools and offers associate degrees through its six programs.